UP | HOME

 mrSCPI.rb command

-A CLI command providing sophisticated SCPI functionality from the command line – much like lxi-tool.
+A CLI command providing sophisticated SCPI functionality from the command line – much like lxi-tools.

 mrSCPI.rb --url @tek2k --cmd '*IDN?'